 As an IT project manager, you create user-friendly and flexible technology for consumers while also tracking the progress of your team members.
 How do you do it all, we wonder?
 We’re guessing your secret is IT project management software.

 Having the right IT management software can be the key to project success.
-This guide outlines what IT project management is and provides tips for managing IT projects.
+Our guide outlines what IT project management is and provides tips for managing IT projects.

 IT project management is the process of managing, planning, and developing information technology projects.
-IT projects exist within a variety of industries, including software, information security, information systems, communications, hardware, network, databases, and mobile apps.
+IT projects exist within a variety of industries, including software development, information security, information systems, communications, hardware, network, databases, and mobile apps.

-As an IT project manager, you can accomplish complex tasks more effectively when considering the five phases of IT project management.
-These phases represent the project life cycle in various job fields.
+As an IT project manager, you can accomplish complex tasks more effectively using the five phases of IT project management.
+Each phase has different milestones that drive the project life cycle forward.
+Whether you’re managing sprints for an Agile project or process rollouts—map out your next project using the five phases below.

 During the initiation phase, determine the need for the project and create a project proposal.
 The project must also be viable for the team and the company at large.
 During this phase, make sure to also confirm the project is worth the allotted time and resources before moving forward.Baca: Cara membuat rencana proyek yang berfungsi agar Anda tetap bekerja sesuai rencana

-A project manager is a team’s go-to person when determining what their roles and responsibilities are for the project.
-As an IT project manager, take some time to understand each team member’s strengths so you can assign tasks accordingly.
+Assign tasks to team members: A project manager is a team’s go-to person when determining what their roles and responsibilities are for the project.
+As an IT project manager, take some time to understand IT teams so you can assign tasks effectively.

-Once each project begins, project management professionals must track team performance, the project timeline, the budget, and how well the project is meeting its goals.
-IT project managers can use project management software to keep track of all of the moving parts and assist with professional development.
+Track progress and performance: Once each project begins, project management professionals must track team performance, the project timeline, the budget, and how well the project is meeting its goals.
+IT project managers can use project management software to assess competencies and assist with professional development.

-A stakeholder is someone who is influenced by the outcome of the project.
+Lead Agile meetings with stakeholders: A stakeholder is often influenced by the outcome of the project.
 This could be senior management, a customer, or a product tester.
-As IT project manager, you’ll need to communicate with stakeholders and give them frequent status reports on the project.
-You can do this using IT project management software.Baca: Semua yang perlu Anda ketahui untuk menjadi manajer proyek
+As IT project manager, you’ll communicate with stakeholders and give them frequent status reports on the project.

 You’ll face a fair number of challenges in your role as IT project manager, but with the right management tools, you can feel confident in your ability to address issues quickly.